 user, the same setup would require each user to have a separate licence.

-The licence key allows you to install the product on as many computers
+The license key allows you to install the product on as

-as you have requested licences for.
-This quantity is specified on the
+many computers as you have received licenses for.
+This quantity is specified in

-invoice you receive from Connecting Up after requesting this product.
-To learn more about obtaining your keys, please visit this guide.
+the email you receive from Connecting Up after requesting this product.